CommonGuide/commonguide/docs/starter_agreement_sets/readme_starter-agreement_sets.md

 # Starter Agreement Sets

-Explain what starter agreement sets are and how to use them
+Explains what starter agreement sets are and how to use them

 ## What are Starter Agreements?